 - to understand and support self-organizing (per June Holley) in these networks, and

 - to move resources to the emerging next economies through decolonization and reparations.

 Supporting Self-organizing in Transformative Movement Networks

-Bringing together co-design methodology, SNA and network mapping, communications strategy and technology, I’m working with several networks to understand how self-organizing happens and how to make it happen more intentionally.
+Bringing together co-design methodology, network mapping, network communications strategy and technology, I’m working with several networks to understand how self-organizing happens and how to make it happen more intentionally.
 Self-organizing requires the decentralization of resources and power within a network to facilitate emergence.
 It requires that we confront dominant narratives about leadership.
 It also requires that we move beyond our comfort zones and reach out to our learning edges.

 In this work I bridge open-source technologies, deep listening, network strategy, and cross-cultural communications.
 Mixing all of that together, I’ve been working on a prototype of a platform to support self-organizing called Rhizome.

 Supporting the Inner and Outer Work of Decolonization and Reparations